NewsLocal News

 and last updated

 TULSA, Okla. — Bishop Kelley High School notified families Feb.
-8 of a second round of break-ins that happened the day prior, and the planned steps to increase security.
+8 of a second round of break-ins on campus the day prior.

-Officials with the school said a first round of break-ins happened the afternoon and evening of Feb.
-3. They said 13 cars had been hit.
-Families were notified the following Wednesday.
+Officials with the school said the first round of break-ins happened the afternoon and evening of Feb.
+3. Someone targeted 13 cars.
+The school told families the week it happened.

 Bishop Kelley to increase security patrols following car break-ins

-A second round of break-ins happened the following Friday night, Feb.
+A second round of break-ins happened the Feb.
 9. The district sent out an email Feb.
 8, saying thieves hit 13 more vehicles.
-A parent with the school told 2 News that some students discovered the break-ins when they returned from an away game.
+A parent with the school told 2 News some students discovered the break-ins when they returned from an away game.

 In images and videos that a parent sent us, shards of window glass can be seen on the front seats of their child’s car.